-Viscosity has a very significant influence on the pressure loss in pipelines.
+Viscosity has a very significant influence on pressure loss in pipelines.

 Here’s how to deal with pressure loss problems

-- At a minimum, oversize the suction line a size larger than the pump and keep it short.
+- At a minimum, oversize the suction line one size larger than the pump and keep it short.

 How to calculate the Pressure Losses of my Pump?